BlogRSS Feed

 Improving ecommerce customer retention

-Ecommerce retailers can use several strategies to improve retention.
-We recommend these six strategies.
+Ecommerce retailers can use several methods to improve retention.
+We recommend these seven customer retention strategies.

 1. Excellent customer service